Sheffield United - Chelsea: How to watch, start time, stream, odds, pick

 Blades are without four players including top midfielder Sander Berge.
 Jack O’Connell, Jack Robinson, and George Baldock are out.
 Enda Stevens and Ben Osborn could be back in the fold.

-Thiago Silva looks likely to miss this one for Chelsea, while Kai Havertz and Kurt Zouma are question marks.
+Thiago Silva misses out while Kai Havertz is also out and Christian Pulisic, too.
+Kurt Zouma returns to the 18.

 Odds and ends (full odds provided by our partner, PointsBet)